 During school holidays I travelled as far as my wallet would allow, which was not always particularly far.
 My personal highlights were Central and Eastern Europe (especially the Czech Republic and Slovakia, plus Albania, Romania and pretty much anywhere else in the Balkans), the much maligned Middle East (especially Syria and Iran), Laos (possibly the most laid-back country on Earth) and the shambolic, scenic Caucasus states of Georgia, Armenia and Azerbaijan.

-More recently I’ve grown to love New Zealand’s South Pacific neighbourhood with trips to Vanuatu, Tonga, Samoa, the Cook Islands and Fiji.
+More recently I’ve grown to love New Zealand’s South Pacific neighbourhood with trips to Vanuatu, Tonga, Samoa, the Cook Islands, Fiji and American Samoa.